eu-digital-identity-wallet/eudi-srv-pid-issuer/README.md

 |                                                           | ✅ attestation                                                                       |
 |                                                           | ❌ Data Integrity Proof                                                              |

-#### Proofs
+### Proofs

+> [!IMPORTANT]
+>
-The pid-issuer accepts only one proof per request, either a JWT Proof with a key attestation or a Key Attestation Proof.
+> The pid-issuer accepts only one proof per credential request, either a JWT Proof with a key attestation or an Attestation Proof.
+>
-The `key_storage` and `user_authentication` attributes of the key attestation shall be `iso_18045_high`.
+> The `key_storage` and `user_authentication` attributes of the key attestation shall be `iso_18045_high`.
+>
-These requirements are mandated by the [TS3 - Specification of Wallet Unit Attestations (WUA) used in issuance of PID and Attestations](https://github.com/eu-digital-identity-wallet/eudi-doc-standards-and-technical-specifications/blob/main/docs/technical-specifications/ts3-wallet-unit-attestation.md)
+> These requirements are mandated by the [TS3 - Specification of Wallet Unit Attestations (WUA) used in issuance of PID and Attestations](https://github.com/eu-digital-identity-wallet/eudi-doc-standards-and-technical-specifications/blob/main/docs/technical-specifications/ts3-wallet-unit-attestation.md)

 ## How to use docker